-Venture capitalists generally favor industries which provide a high return, such as the technology sector, as opposed to other companies like the landscaping business, which will not offer a very high yield.
+Venture capitalists generally favor industries that provide a high return, such as the technology sector, as opposed to other companies like the landscaping business, which will not offer a very high yield.

 Private Equity Firm

-They usually pool in money from their LP (limited partners) who may be insurance companies, pension funds or other high net worth individuals.
-The reason why they invest in Private Equity Firm is so that they can have a group of managers who can seek out high return investments for them.
-The focus of the Private Equity Firm, in turn, is to buy out a company which they can either sell, IPO or generate cash flow on.
+They usually pool in money from their LP (limited partners) who may be insurance companies, pension funds, or other high net worth individuals.
+The reason why they invest in Private Equity Firms is so that they can have a group of managers who can seek out high-return investments for them.
+The focus of the Private Equity Firm, in turn, is to buy out a company that they can either sell, IPO, or generate cash flow.
 They are usually betting on the fact that the company they are seeking is worth more in the future than it is today.

 Business Loan Brokers and Lenders